 The Rule of 2 – How Many Words You Should Know (For Every Language Level)

-If you have no idea what a language level is, refer to Common European Framework of Reference For Language Learning.
+But first things first.
+If you have no idea what a language level is, refer to the Common European Framework of Reference for Language Learning.

 |Language Level||Number of Base Words Needed|

 Add or deduct up to 20% of the given values.
 This way, you will get the approximate range for each language level.

 It needs some clarification since this term has changed its meaning in Linguistics in the last few decades.
 In the past, “a base word” was the base word itself and all its inflected forms.
 For example, “tough,” “toughen,” and “toughness” used to be treated as 3 words.